Victoria Australian rules football team: Notable State of Origin games

+1989 (Game 2): Victoria 22.7 (149) d.
+South Australia 9.9 (63).
+Although Victoria had won Game 1 handily earlier that year by 54 points against Western Australia, South Australia were seen as a legitimate threat, as Victoria had not won a single game against South Australia since the 1984 Australian Football Championships, played five years prior, despite playing off each year (albeit one loss was a result of a technical forfeit).
+Despite this, various ins bolstered the Victorian line-up.
+Even without Ablett, Victoria's inclusion of Dermott Brereton and Tony Lockett to an already stacked line-up helped Victoria crush South Australia's chances.
+Nine of Victoria's 22 for this game (41%) would be future inductees into the Australian Football Hall of Fame.
+The game was played in front of a record-breaking game for a State of Origin (91,960), a record that stands to this day.

-1993: South Australia 16.13.(109) d Victoria 14.13.(97).
+1993: South Australia 16.13 (109) d.
+Victoria 14.13 (97).
 A close game at the MCG saw South Australia just get home.
-Darren Jarman (SA) kicked six goals and Gary Ablett (Vic) kicked five.
+Darren Jarman (SA) kicked six goals, while Gary Ablett Sr (Vic.) kicked five.

-1992: South Australia 19.19.(133) d Victoria 18.12.(120).
+1992: South Australia 19.19 (133) d.
+Victoria 18.12 (120).
 Wayne Carey (SA) described this game as the reason he believed he could succeed in the AFL.
-In a high scoring game, Stephen Kernahan (SA) kicked six goals, Paul Salmon (Vic) kicked five and Paul Roos (Vic) kicked three.
-Wayne Carey dominated at centre half forward and kicked two goals.
+In a high-scoring game, Stephen Kernahan (SA) kicked six goals, Paul Salmon (Vic) kicked five, and Paul Roos (Vic) kicked three.
+Wayne Carey dominated at centre half-forward and kicked two goals.
 South Australia won the game in the final moments.